This pack includes:

 One awesome thing about Eeyore is that even though he is basically clinically depressed, he still gets invited to participate in adventures and shenanigans with all of his friends.
 And they never expect him to pretend to feel happy, they just love him anyway, and they never leave him behind or ask him to change.

-littlemorningbirds asked: I've seen your comments on twitter and Facebook and feel like I am more anonymous on those sites than here.
+littlemorningbirds said: I've seen your comments on twitter and Facebook and feel like I am more anonymous on those sites than here.
 Sir, Twilight is made fun of because it glorifies very bad things.
 It takes horrible things like stalking, self harm and suicide, abusive tendencies, wanting to murder someone, and a loss of self identity in place of your significant other's identity and makes them seem beautiful and romantic.
 I beg you to read the books, because there is a lot of very bad stuff in them.

 I hope I can be clear about this, but my thoughts all day have been a bit muddled, so I apologize if I express myself poorly or come off as defensive or anything.